 Does the Taiwan High Speed Rail Pass pay off?

 The 3-Day Pass works well if you only want to visit the main cities via a speedy trip.
 The free THSR shuttle buses can be used, so you often won’t need to pay to use the TRA trains.
 If you consider yourself to be a fast traveler, then you could pack in one or two cities in a day and save a bit over individual tickets.

-The Flexible 2-Day Pass could also be used in a similar way and for a similar type of fast traveler, but it might be cheaper just to get a 20% discount One-way Ticket.
+The Flexible 2-Day Pass could also be used in a similar way and for a similar type of fast traveler, but it might be cheaper to get 20% discount One-way Tickets.
 Getting one-way tickets will also mean you’re not in such a rush.